IBMStreams/streamsx.waterConservation.starterKit/com.ibm.streamsx.smartsprinkler.quarks/README.md

 ## Running Simulation on your workstation

-1. Download the smartsprinkler.quarks-1.0.0.jar from the latest [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases).
+1. Download the smartsprinkler.quarks-x.x.x.jar from the latest [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases).
 1. Make sure device.cfg and the smartsprinkler.quarks-x.x.x.jar are in the same directory.
 1. In the device.cfg file, set the `simulation` property to `true`.
 1. Run the simulator using this commaind in the terminal:  `java -jar smartsprinkler.quarks-x.x.x.jar`